LEGAL DOCUMENTATION & INFORMATION FOR GETTING MARRIED IN MEXICO

-- Apostille is a French word which means a certification.
+- Apostille is a French word that means certification.
 It is commonly used in English to refer to the legalization of a document for international use under the terms of the 1961 Hague Convention Abolishing the Requirement of Legalization for Foreign Public Documents.
-Documents which have been notarized by a notary public, and certain other documents, and then certified with a conformant apostille are accepted for legal use in all the nations that have signed the Hague Convention. (courtesy of Wikipedia, http://en.wikipedia.org/wiki/Apostille)
+Documents that have been notarized by a notary public, and certain other documents, and then certified with a conformant apostille are accepted for legal use in all the nations that have signed the Hague Convention. (courtesy of Wikipedia, http://en.wikipedia.org/wiki/Apostille)

-I was divorced less then one year ago.
+I have divorced less than one year ago.
 Can I have my civil ceremony at your destination?

 - Unfortunately no. If you have been divorced you will need to wait at least one year before remarrying, and you must bring a copy of your divorce decree.